How to Explain Covert Security to Family Members in the UK

 -

-Only install cameras in communal spaces (living rooms, kitchens, entrances).
+Only place cameras in communal spaces like living rooms, kitchens, and entrances.

 -